Best Protein Powder

 In fact, I found that certain ingredients were particularly problematic.

-For example brown rice protein powder which for the most part came from abroad had very large hard metal contents, particularly arsenic.
+For example brown rice protein powder which for the most part came from outside the United States had very large hard metal contents, particularly arsenic.

 Clean Label Project, a non-profit similar to Environmental Working Group has done thorough testing and research on protein powders.
 They’ve found that vegan protein powders are the worst offender when it comes to contaminants and hard metals.